Lesson Plan: 2018 World Population Data Sheet

 - What is the population of the world?

-- Rank the ten countries with the largest population (from largest to smallest).
+- Rank the 10 countries with the largest population (from largest to smallest).

-- Instead of absolute numbers, rates are often used to tell how frequently a population or demographic event is occurring — rates show how common an event is (often expressed as per 1,000 people).
+- Rates are often used instead of absolute numbers to tell how frequently a population or demographic event occurs.
+Rates show how common an event is (often expressed as per 1,000 people).
 List the type of information on the data sheet reported by a rate.

 - The death rate is the annual number of deaths per 1,000 population.
 Which country (or countries) has the highest death rate?
-Which country (or countries) has the lowest?
+Which country (or countries) has the lowest death rate?

 - The infant mortality rate measures the number of deaths each year to infants under one year of age per 1,000 live births.
 Which country (or countries) has the highest infant mortality rate and what is that rate?
 Which country (or countries) has the lowest and what is that rate?

 - The total fertility rate (TFR) is the average number of children women would have if they maintained the current level of childbearing throughout their reproductive years.
 Which countries (or countries) share the highest TFR and what is it?
 Which country (or countries) has the lowest TFR.
 What is it?

 - Which country (or countries) has the “youngest” population, that is, the highest share of population under age 15?
 Which country (or countries) has the “oldest” population, that is, the highest share of population age 65 or older?